kensonhui/TallyMe/README.md

 # Host Controls

-When you create a room, a room code will be generating, or users can join via the link.
+When you create a room, a room code will be generated for users to join.
 For each question, you will be able to choose whether or not the vote will be anonymous, and who the results will be displayed to.
+After everyone has voted, you can hit the 'End Responses' button, which will end voting and display the results.